Therapist in Bradford-on-Avon

 A quick example; ‘ I have the right to be angry at someone I love ‘.
 To me this one can seem quite scary!
 I often feel concerned that expressing my anger towards a loved one could cause that person to reject me or become non-cooperative with certain tasks.
 So I feel I want to supress this anger because expressing it might risk causing upset in the relationship.

 But what is the longer term consequence of supressing or denying the existence of all my angry feelings?
 It can cause resentments to build up in the relationship which could eventually become explosive and damaging.
-I may chose to numb out these feelings with substances which in time would impact my health.
+Or I may chose to numb out these feelings with substances which in time would impact my health.
 Withheld anger can seep out as passive aggressive behaviour, or cause depression.
 The consequences of squashing feelings are not good.

-What might change look like ?
+What might change look like?

 To stop this emotional burden from building up, I could find healthy ways to deal with my anger.
 Some example options; I could learn the value of self care and how to negotiate my needs for an honest relationship where feelings are allowed to be expressed.
 I could take up kick boxing to release tension.
 Or maybe I could learn that feeling anger can be a normal and justified reaction and needn’t be avoided at all costs, moderating how I chose to express it in any particular circumstance.
 Anger is sometimes covering up other emotions, so it might be useful to check out my feelings that could be going on underneath.

-Where does Counselling fit in ?
+Where does counselling fit in?

 The example I described above is very brief for illustrative purposes.
 In reality, it might take time for someone to fully appreciate what has been going on for them in their situation.
 Or what the next steps might be.
 This kind of in-depth exploration and reflection can be supported in counselling.
 Talking through things with another person who is putting your needs first and focusing on you can be a helpful way to process and come to a fresh perspective about your situation.
 Counselling can explore relationships and look at new ways of getting your needs met.